yasir2000/openwrt-oldwiki-md/OpenWrtDocs.rst

 ### my password the normal way.
 ### As unwelcome as this comment may be in the front page, I figure it's better than
 ### simply creating a (visible) link to a new page, which is what I probably should
-### do by rights, and allow the natural process of everyone revising that take it's course.
+### do by rights, and allow the natural process of everyone revising that take its course.
 ### Another reasonable approach would have been to create a new account, or call a
 ### friend who knows their password simply edit the page that gives the faulty directions.
-### But even after successfully logging in I do not have permission to edit that page.
+### But even after successfully logging in, I do not have permission to edit that page.
 ###
-### Yes I looked in the forms and didn't see anything there either, though even if there
+### Yes, I looked in the forms and didn't see anything there either, though even if there
-### were something there that's not very useful without a clearly labeled "contact us"
+### were something there, that's not very useful without a clearly labeled "contact us"
 ### or "feedback" or "site admin" or "webmaster" etc... link to it from here.
 ### I guess this is as good a way as any to point out the lack.
 Had there been some
 ### official place for such dialog, I'd have used it, instead of this messy comment.